basefarm/ocp_bf-egressproxy/README.md

 ### Create egressproxy service

+You can set ID to whatever you like.
+The ID will be part of the names like this:

+- Service: egressproxy-${ID}
+- ConfigMap: egressproxy-${ID}a-allow-policy
+- DeploymentConfig: egressproxy-${ID}a
+- ConfigMap: egressproxy-${ID}b-allow-policy
+- DeploymentConfig: egressproxy-${ID}b

 ```
-oc process -f openshift/egressproxy-template.yaml | oc create -f -
+oc process ID=1 -f openshift/egressproxy-template.yaml | oc create -f -
 ```

 ### Setup RBAC

-This is CT domain, but a suggestion is to allow the customer access to the project, and allow access to modify the ConfigMaps.
+This is CT domain, but a suggestion is to allow the customer access to the project, and allow access to modify the ConfigMaps labeled.
+See `oc create role -h` and `oc create clusterrole -h`.

 Normally changing a ConfigMap will "do nothing", as the ConfigMap is mounted as a volume in the container, and changing the CM won't trigger a new rollout.
-But this is logic is put into the container itself, so it works with bf-squid and egressproxy!!!
+But this is logic is put into the container itself, so it works with bf-squid and bf-egressproxy!!!